-Ninja Specialty Coffee Maker – I am way excited for all of the cappuccinos I’ve been making.
+Ninja Specialty Coffee Maker – I am way excited about all of the cappuccinos I’ll be making.

 Pizza stone – I wanted a stone since all we had for making pizzas were baking sheets, consequently pre-made round pizzas were a pain in the butt to cook and cut properly.